 Like it or not, Brexit will be impacting many aspects of life in the United Kingdom, and pet travel doesn’t escape.
-From the date that Brexit rolls around, currently scheduled for 29th March 2019, pet travel between the UK and Europe will change.
+From the date that Brexit rolls around, currently delayed until the 31st October 2019, pet travel between the UK and Europe will change.
 Although given that a deal still hasn’t been reached, the exact changes haven’t been finalised, so it is even more important to be prepared.
 So, if you’re travelling from the UK to Europe or from Europe to the UK with your dog or cat after Brexit, what can you expect?

 Changes Travelling with a Pet from the UK to Europe